filipesilva/fdb/README.md

 This process is yours, and you can do cool stuff with it.

-Here's what some of the terms your see in this README mean:
+Here's what the terms your see in this README mean:
 - mount: the name a watched folder on disk has on the db
 - repl/query file: file that evaluates code or db queries on save, outputs result to a sibling file
 - reader: a fn that takes a file and returns data from it as edn, which is loaded into the db